-Overcurrent protection
+Overcurrent protection:

-Provide overload protection to avoid fire hazard due to overheating of the cables in the installation.
-Overcurrent protection must always be provided in accordance with national regulations.
+Provide overload protection to prevent fire hazard due to overheating of the cables in the installation.
+Overcurrent protection must always be provided according to national regulations.
 The adjustable frequency drive is equipped with internal overcurrent protection that can be used for upstream overload protection (UL applications excluded).
-See $VLT^{@}$ HVAC Drive Programming Guide, par.
+See par.
 4-18.
-Fuses must be designed for protection in a circuit capable of supplying a maximum of 100,000 A{rms} (symmetrical), 500 V / 600 V maximum.
+Fuses must be designed for protection in a circuit capable of supplying a maximum of 100,000 Arms (symmetrical), 500 V/600 V maximum.